Short Strangle Option Strategy

 What is a Short Strangle Option?

 Options strangles can be split into two different configurations, a Long Strangle option and a Short Strangle option.
-We’re going to run through the Short Strangle to explain what you will need if you wanted to run this strategy.
+We’re going to explain the Short Strangle Option strategy and what is required should you choose to employ this useful strategy.

 The Short Strangle Option